Adding a Custom Form to the acceptance process

 Your client will also receive a copy of their responses in their acceptance email.

-You'll be able to find clients' responses to your custom form questions in the acceptance confirmation email you receive.
+You'll be able to see your clients' form responses in the acceptance confirmation email you receive.

 You'll also be able to access these responses by heading to the backup section of your Audit Trail.